 For optimal Little Jewel succulent care, grow this succulent as you would any other succulent, in bright light to full sun in well-draining cactus/succulent soil.

-Little Jewel succulents are hardy to USDA zones 9b, or 25-30 F. (-4 to -1 C.).
+Little Jewel succulents are hardy to USDA zones 9b, or 25 to 30 degrees F. (-4 to -1 C.).
 They should be protected from frost if grown outside.